 The al Saadi family

-In 2004, British intelligence colluded with the CIA to have the al Saadi family detained and rendered back to Libya into the hands of Gaddafi’s spy chief.
+In 2004, British intelligence colluded with the CIA to detain the al Saadi family and render them back to Libya into the hands of Gaddafi’s spy chief.

 Sami al Saadi was subsequently imprisoned and tortured for 6 years, until his release following the Libyan revolution in 2011.

 The rendition was part of a wider political and financial deal with Libyan dictator Colonel Gaddafi.
 At the time, Sami’s daughter Khadija was 12 years old.
 His other children were aged 11, 9 and 6.

 Click here to read Khadija al Saadi’s story.

 “When I was 12 years old, I was bundled onto a dark plane, separated from my parents, and told to keep my two younger brothers and younger sister quiet and calm.
 They were 11, nine and six years old.
 All we could hear was our mother crying, saying that we were being taken back to Libya to be executed by Colonel Gaddafi.
 When we landed, I was told to go and say goodbye to my father, who was bound up and had a needle in his arm.
 I fainted, because I was sure we were going to be killed.
 We now have the actual faxes and flight plans that prove that the CIA arranged the whole thing.
 That is what the rendition programme involved, however hard the politicians try to black out the truth from their report.”

 Khadija al Saadi

 After the rendition operation, Sami, an outspoken political opponent of the Gaddafi regime, was imprisoned and tortured for 6 years.
 He was treated so badly that when he was finally released – following the Libyan revolution that deposed Gaddafi in 2011 – he had to be helped to walk out of the prison.